coledombrowski/WellsFargo-VirtualExperienceProgram/README.md

-# Wells Fargo Software Engineering Virtual Experience Program Project
+# Wells Fargo Software Engineering Virtual Experience Program Project Instructions

 Create a class for each entity in your data model (these should be placed in the entities directory).
 Respect the following when implementing your data model: